eyroot/lx-utils/README.md

 Clean up tasks available:
-- clean up undefined constants in array square brakets (beginning with PHP 7.2 unquoted array keys produce the Warning "Use of undefined constant ..." and in future versions this will trigger a hard error) - this task will automatically quote all strings which are undefined constants used inside square brackets for the array syntax
+- clean up undefined constants in array square brakets (beginning with PHP 7.2 unquoted array keys produce the Warning "Use of undefined constant ..." and in future versions this will trigger a hard error).
+This task will automatically quote all strings which are undefined constants used inside square brackets for the array syntax.
+Observation: this fix only targets array usage like $a[key1] which will be automatically transformed into $a['key1'].
+The clean up process does not parse and compute a list of defined constants in your project, in order to white-list them for usage without quotes.

 ## Notice